 Many marijuana store owners don't like these marijuana regulations.
 They think that it is best to have tourists and cruise ship passengers smoke their purchased cannabis inside the store.
 Why?
 Well, the concern is that they will try to smoke their weed on streets, trails or in the park, which is legally prohibited.

 Each year, millions of tourists visit the state of Alaska and half of them are cruise ship arrivals.
 So, it goes without saying that the marijuana regulations is a setback for the cannabis industry.

-The rejection by the board may have cost them millions of dollars in revenue since tourists spend billions of dollars each summer on different products, but definitely on cannabis products.
-It is probably in the board’s best interest to revisit this topic.
-If you want to learn more about marijuana regulations in other states, go to the Cannabis Training University today.
+The rejection by the board may have cost them millions of dollars in revenue.
+This is because tourists spend billions of dollars each summer on different products, but definitely on cannabis products.
+It is probably in the board's best interest to revisit this topic.
+If you want to learn more about marijuana regulations in other states, enroll in cannabis classes at the Cannabis Training University today.